influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/introduction/installation.md

 - TCP port `8083` is used for InfluxDB's [Admin panel](/influxdb/v0.12/tools/web_admin/)
 - TCP port `8086` is used for client-server communication over InfluxDB's HTTP API

-> Note: In addition to the ports above,
+In addition to the ports above,
 InfluxDB also offers multiple plugins that may require custom ports.
 All port mappings can be modified through the [configuration file](/influxdb/v0.12/administration/config), which is located at `/etc/influxdb/influxdb.conf` for default installations.

 ## Installation

+> For users who don't want to install any software and are ready to use InfluxDB, you may want to check out our [managed hosted InfluxDB offering](http://customers.influxdb.com).

 ### Ubuntu & Debian